 About Brit + Co.

 Brit + Co’s content hub is online at Brit.co or available on mobile devices.
 The team also designs and builds software applications, the first of which is Weduary, a social wedding website creator that helps brides and grooms easily create a wedding site that connects their guests before the big event.
-In late 2012, the team launched their first foray into commerce, Brit Kits, a monthly do-it-yourself project subscription service.
-Also available is a DIY Starter Kit, sold individually or at a discount with the subscription, as well as solo DIY kits and products featured in the Brit + Co. shop.
+In late 2012, the team launched their first foray into commerce, with DIY Kits of projects featured on Brit.co.
+Each kit contains everything you need to make your favorite Brit + Co. projects in 60 minutes or less.